 If you loved this recipe, give this recipe a star review!
 Also, snap a picture of your finished dish and share it with me on Instagram using the hashtag #recipesworthrepeating and tagging me @recipesworthrepeating.

-After the potatoes are done boiling (the skins should be pulling back a little bit), drain them and let them cool for about 30 minutes.
+- After the potatoes are done boiling (the skins should be pulling back a little bit) about 30 minutes, drain them and let them cool for about 30 minutes.

 - Cut the peelings off the potatoes.
 Peelings should be very easy to cut off.